lorin/cook-lectures-notes/transcripts/2-understanding-cognitive-demands-dryden-1989.md

 Now, this is a really interesting idea.
 And what is this trying to get at here is this observation that operators can switch strategies.
 And is they can go from answering, try to answer these sorts of questions and other situations to say,

-this is disturbance management and this is a completely different kind of activity and what they slipped us in here in this little paragraph with our homeless, with almost without any kind of introduction.
+This is disturbance management and this is a completely different kind of activity and what they slipped us in here in this little paragraph with our homeless, with almost without any kind of introduction.
 And they tell us about disturbance management.

-And then go on and talk about it just a little bit, but it turns out that this is really crucial disturbance management is what you do when you don't know what to do.
+And then go on and talk about it just a little bit, but it turns out that this is really crucial.
+Disturbance management is what you do when you don't know what to do.
 Okay.
-There's a wonderful paper in problem-solving literature called problem solving what you do when you don't know what to do.
-Disturbance management is what you do.

-When you don't know how to fix the underlying problem, but what you are trying to do is preserve the system long enough that you will have that chance.
+There's a wonderful paper in problem-solving literature called problem solving: what you do when you don't know what to do.
+Disturbance management is what you do when you don't know how to fix the underlying problem, but what you are trying to do is preserve the system long enough that you will have that chance.

 And anybody who works in the healthcare field knows exactly what disturbance management is.
 Disturbance management is when you start chest compressions.

 When you start, when you are doing chest compressions, this is disturbance management.
 You've given up all the other diagnostic activities.
-And you've said, my primary goal right now is to keep.
-The little red things going round and round so that the big white thing up here continues to get enough oxygen that peoples, that's all you're saying.
+And you've said, my primary goal right now is to keep the little red things going round and round so that the big white thing up here continues to get enough oxygen that peoples, that's all you're saying.

 You're not saying I know what the problem is.
 I can fix this though.
 Does it?
 This was this disturbance management is where you shift in this big way, a shift of activities that the people are doing from being in this.
 I'm trying to figure out what goes on the diagnostic.
 What is happening here?